Rohde-Schwarz/pytest-fluent/docs/usage/stage_settings.md

 }
 ```

-will result in the following output
+will result in the following output:

 ```json
 [